 Psychotherapy for reactive depression

-The most effective type of psychotherapy for reactive depression is cognitive behavioral therapy CBT, since the therapist has the patient improve their view of themselves by targeting these deceptive views of themselves.
+The most effective type of psychotherapy for reactive depression is cognitive behavioral therapy CBT since the therapist has the patient improve their view of themselves by targeting these deceptive views of themselves.

-They work around the patterns that people fall into, which cause the harsh perspective to manifest, and worsen internally.
+They work around the patterns that people fall into, which cause the harsh perspective to manifest and worsen internally.
 Humanistic therapy can also be very effective due to getting a better understanding of the patient’s feelings, while also understanding where the views arose from.

 Other treatment options for reactive depression

-Sleep management, and having a better control of stress levels with techniques such as mindfulness meditation are also alternatives to being highly effective in getting a person through the difficult period of time in their life.
+Sleep management, and having a better control of stress levels with techniques such as mindfulness meditation are also alternatives to being highly effective in getting a person through a difficult period of time in their life.

 Prognosis of Reactive Depression

 As aforementioned, since reactive depression primarily revolves around specific events, the way of going by treatment, and rehabilitating is much simpler.
-The target being the event, has the psychologist look at what kind of events are plaguing the patient, and how to go by ensuring the patient that the event is not as debilitating as it may seem.
+The target is the event has the psychologist look at what kind of events are plaguing the patient, and how to go by ensuring the patient that the event is not as debilitating as it may seem.
 Forms of therapy, such as psychotherapy can look at the event, or multiple events, and hone in on the reaction from the patient in order to see how this reaction relates to the patient’s pathology of dealing with their issues.
 This has this particular mood disorder be highly impactful in a therapy environment due to the information that can be pulled from it, and has the patient themselves become more involved in the therapy sessions.

 “People who do not understand themselves have a craving for understanding.” – Wilhelm Stekel